PERCS Conversation Guide for primary health practitioners

 • Provide support

 The principles for engaging with parents are a key component of the PERCS Conversation Guide and are essential to effectively working with parents who face adversity or multiple complexities.
-These principles help GPs to work collaboratively and respectfully with parents, in order to support them to understand how their experiences of adversity affect their children, and how plans can be made to support their family’s mental health and wellbeing.
+These principles help primary health practitioners to work collaboratively and respectfully with parents, in order to support them to understand how their experiences of adversity affect their children, and how plans can be made to support their family’s mental health and wellbeing.
 These principles ensure that conversations with parents are:

 • child-aware and parent-sensitive